 If we analyze the head shape;

 The portion from the tip of the nose to the back of the head is longer compared to the horizontal plane (the portion extending from the top of the head, from one ear to another).
-This anatomical characteristic may cause both hairless areas to be larger and a more prominent, symmetrical and deep receding in the frontotemporal region.
+This anatomical characteristic may cause both hairless areas to be larger and more prominent, symmetrical, and deep receding in the frontotemporal region.

 Most Advantageous Race in Hair Transplantation